 - Taking alcohol frequently since long time.

-- Cannot control drinking once it has begun.
+- Inability to control drinking once it has begun.

-- Physical dependence manifest as withdrawal symptoms when a person tries to stop drinking as anxiety, confusion, tremors, palpitation, nausea, vomiting, sleeplessness.
+- When a person tries to stop drinking, physical dependence manifests as withdrawal symptoms such as anxiety, confusion, tremors, palpitation, nausea, vomiting, sleeplessness.

 - Tolerance or need to consume more quantity alcohol to achieve the same effects.